batooldshilleh/TrainingTasks/README.md

 ## Description

-This project is an implementation of the concepts of Layout,Fragmint, Navigation Component, Compose, Coroutines, Recyclerview, CameraX, Glide, LiveData, and Dependency Injection.
+This project is an implementation of the concepts of Layout,Fragmint, Navigation Component, Coroutines, Recyclerview, CameraX, Glide, LiveData, and Dependency Injection.

 <!--## Screenshots-->